Who is the Delta for?

 Delta Modules One and Two

-The course will be divided into following terms:
+The course will be divided into two semesters:

 The knowledge and skills required for success in Module One and Module Two are closely interrelated and we therefore offer a course that integrates work on these two modules.
 Candidates will complete all the Module Two assignments during the course itself and be ready to take the Module One examination in the first week in December.